 Throughout each year the Public Safety Department offers informative workshops for students about emergency response.

 Earlham relies on its website as its primary source to share official notices with the families of Earlham students and the extended College community in the event of an emergency or crisis.

-On campus, students receive additional updates and announcements about support services through listservs, residence hall meetings and individual contacts with Campus Safety and Student Development Office staff members.
+On campus, students receive additional updates and announcements about support services through listservs, residence hall meetings and individual contacts with Public Safety and Student Development Office staff members.

 Families are encouraged to make arrangements for staying in touch with each other through phone calls or e-mail messages.

 Contacting Public Safety

 Dial ext.
 1400 from a campus line, or 765-983-1400 from a cell or off-campus phone.
 For life-threatening emergencies requiring fire, police or medical assistance dial 911 first.
 Public Safety can also be contacted at PublicSafety@earlham.edu.